 3. Cause and Effect

-Organizing content by cause and effect may not be the first approach you think of, but it can be effective when used for the the right purpose.
+Organizing content by cause and effect can be effective when used for the the right purpose.
 When the content presents problems and solutions, then a cause and effect structure is appropriate.
 Example: A course on troubleshooting a network for IT professionals could be arranged by problems and solutions.

 4. Inherent Structure